openedx/platform-plugin-aspects/README.rst

 - `SUPERSET_DASHBOARD_LOCALES` - This setting is used to configure the available locales for the dashboards.
 The configuration is a list of supported locales by `Aspects`_.

+- `ASPECTS_ENABLE_STUDIO_IN_CONTEXT_METRICS` - This setting turns on and off the in-context metrics feature.
+It must be turned off in Open edX releases before Sumac and when using tutor-contrib-aspects before v2.2.0 as those dashboards will not exist, causing errors in the embedded Instructor Dashboards.

+- `ASPECTS_IN_CONTEXT_DASHBOARDS` - This setting mirrors the `ASPECTS_INSTRUCTOR_DASHBOARDS` but
+  with additional keys used for filtering the boards to specific courses and blocks.

 Event Sink Configuration
 ========================